cheng-alvin/jas/CONTRIBUTING.md

 > The build and testing scripts must be successful before submitting a pull request up to the repo,
 > if tests and compilation scripts fail, you must put your PR as a "draft" instead.

+### Code style
+Preferably, if you have `clang-format` installed on your system, you can simply run `make format` in the home directory to *automatically* format the source files to conform to our programming style as specified in [this](https://github.com/cheng-alvin/jas/blob/main/.clang-format) file.
+Otherwise you are welcome to write your patch in your own coding style and have it formatted automatically when merged into the main branch, just as long as the maintainers can read it, then it'll okay.

+As mentioned above, a Github action will automatically run when new code is pushed onto the main branch to automatically format the code using `clang-format`.
+You can ignore this behaviour by adding a `clang-format off` and a corrisponding `clang-format on` comment in your code for small snippets that may break or cause issues down the line if formatted automatically.

 ### What to remember before submitting a PR
 Once you have completed your work, remember to submit pull requests that are organised and have a clear sense of